-Just over forty-five years ago, the United States landed 12 men on the moon in a series of historic missions that are still seen as a national triumph and have become deeply embedded as a cultural reference point in America’s DNA.
+Just over fifty years ago, the United States landed 12 men on the moon in a series of historic missions that are still seen as a national triumph and have become deeply embedded as a cultural reference point in America’s DNA.
 Those landings have become synonymous with how we see ourselves as a people: Bold, adventuresome, heroic.
 The Apollo landings were the very embodiment of the American Dream, symbolic of a nation that can dare great, even impossible, things – and succeed.

 In the aftermath of those glory days, there were heady dreams of exploring other planets, building space colonies and solar power satellites, and expanding humanity onto the High Frontier.

 Today, more than a generation later, we can support at best half a dozen human beings at any one time in low earth orbit (barely a hundred miles above the surface of our planet), until recently we lacked the capability to even launch our own astronauts that far (for a decade, we paid the Russians to carry them into space for us), and today we still lack the budget to return to the moon, much less go beyond.

 While private space companies like SpaceX and Blue Origin are building the rockets to put people in space (SpaceX successfully launched two astronauts to the International Space Station in May, 2020), the capability to go into deep space is not yet available, is much more expensive, and there are grave doubts about the budget to return to the moon much less venture further beyond.